-- Flight-level observations, SFMR, dropwindsondes, and radar - Can be used subjectively by the Hurricane Specialists (HS) - Assist in the analysis and short-term forecasting of location, intensity, size, structure of the cyclone/disturbance. - Provide input to forecast models - Directly (e.g., direct assimilation of dropsondes released outside the core in synoptic surveillance, Doppler radar in HWRF). - Indirectly to both dynamical and statistical models, through HS specification of the storm "compute" parameters (e.g., MSLP, RMW, Vmax, 34/50/64 kt radii)

-Best Track analysis
+- Can be used subjectively by the Hurricane Specialists (HS) - Assist in the analysis and short-term forecasting of location, intensity, size, structure of the cyclone/disturbance. - Provide input to forecast models - Directly (e.g., direct assimilation of dropsondes released outside the core in synoptic surveillance, Doppler radar in HWRF). - Indirectly to both dynamical and statistical models, through HS specification of storm parameters (e.g., MSLP, RMW, Vmax, 34/50/64 kt radii) - Best Track analysis